How to Watch the NBA on Saturday: TV Channel, Game Times and Odds

 Today's NBA Games

-The Nets hope to pick up a road win at the 76ers on Saturday at 1:00 PM ET.
+The 76ers look to pull of an away win at the Nets on Saturday at 1:00 PM ET.

 How to Watch